MantisWare/peepit/README.md

 - **📦 Easy Installation**: One-click install via Cursor, or just a quick npm/npx incantation—no arcane rituals required.
 - **🛠️ Developer-Friendly**: Clean JSON API, TypeScript support, and logs so comprehensive you'll wonder if PeepIt is secretly writing your memoirs.

-Read more about the design philosophy and implementation details in the [blog post](https://mantisware.com/posts/peepit-mcp-screenshots-so-fast-theyre-paranormal/).

 ---

 ## Installation